IPSScienceVisualization/Workshops/Cozumel2015.md

 _Everyone please help translate this document_

+Using GitHub:
+1. Fork the project
+2. make changes (for example add Spanish translations to this document and the iPython notebooks)
+3. submit a pull request
+4. I will accept it and your changes will be incorporates

 For this workshop we will be using GitHub and iPython notebooks

 We will be using iPython notebooks.
 A great description of this platform was written up recently in Nature: http://www.nature.com/news/interactive-notebooks-sharing-the-code-1.16261